Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 Parallel to Tennessee

-Mississippi regulators concluded CSWR's rate increases were unjustified by service quality.
+Mississippi regulators concluded CSWR's rate increases were unjustified by service quality.[12]
 The same logic applies: if CSWR can't demonstrate improved service after acquisitions and rate hikes, TDEC shouldn't trust that capacity expansion will produce improved environmental outcomes.
-Mississippi denied rates; Tennessee should deny expansion.
+Mississippi denied rates; Tennessee should deny this expansion permit as written.

 Section 12 — Benchmarking